-Accurately assessing the quality and survival of your alfalfa fields this spring is essential.
-This crucial step will help you prevent forage shortages while ensuring quality feed for your animals.
-There are two main methods for doing this: assessing the number of stems and the number of plants.
+An accurate assessment of the quality and survival of your alfalfa fields this spring is essential.
+This crucial step helps you prevent forage shortages.
+It also ensures quality feed for your animals.
+To achieve this, two main methods are recommended: assessing the number of stems and the number of plants.

 Sampling protocol

-Whether you choose to estimate the number of plants or stems, using a one square foot quadrat is recommended to measure the number of stems or plants per square foot.
-It is suggested to carry out 10 observations per field using a W-shaped route, thus ensuring representative sampling.
+Whether you choose to measure the number of plants or stems, the use of a one-square-foot quadrat is recommended.
+It should be used to measure the number of stems or plants per square foot.
+We suggest 10 observations per field.
+Use a W-shaped path to ensure representative sampling.

 Evaluation of the number of stems